Milwaukee Jewish Federation >> Jewish Community COVID-19 Resources

 How can I get help?

 Jewish Family Services is open for business.
 They are available to meet the social service and mental health needs of all ages and stages of life.
-Funds are also available through J-HELP for emergency basic needs like food and fuel.
+They are also able to meet the unique cultural needs of Jewish clients.
+Call JFS at 414-390-5800.
+Visit JFS’s website at JFSMilw.org.

 The combination of social isolation and increased societal stress caused by coronavirus creates an increased risk for domestic violence for many of our friends and family members.
 SHOFAR is an initiative of Jewish Family Services and the Milwaukee Jewish Federation that focuses on meeting the unique needs of Jewish individuals and families who are dealing with domestic violence.